shosti/wacspace.el/README.md

 be set globally or on a per-wacspace basis with the option `:base-file`.

+Wacspace also provides functions `wacs-eshell` and `wacs-shell`, designed to be used within wacspace configurations, that open an eshell or shell (respectively) in the project directory.
+If you have multiple files in the same directory, they will share the same eshell or shell buffer.

 ### Window Configurations

 A winconf is basically just a function to set up your windows.
 You can